Jebet812/Notes/AWS-CCP.md

 #### Elastic Compute Cloud (EC2)
 Allows you one to reny and manage virtual servers in the cloud.
 It provides secure, resizable compute capacity in the cloud as EC2 instances.<br/>
-*Servers* are the physical compute hardware running in a data center.<br/> *Instances* are not considered serverless because they exost on a server in a datacentre.<br/>
+*Servers* are the physical compute hardware running in a data center.<br/> *Instances* are not considered serverless because they exist on a server in a datacentre.<br/>